iamsg97/check-uptime/README.md

 This project uses **Turborepo** to manage a monorepo with the following applications:

 - **ping-server**: Express.js backend API for health checks and ping endpoints
-- **ping-client**: SvelteKit frontend application for monitoring dashboard
+- **ping-client**: Next.js frontend application for monitoring dashboard
 - **docs**: Documentation and project structure information

 ## 🚀 Features